ShadowK101/5-Digit-Number-Generator-/README.md

 -It is easy to Expand and Do more With my Program.
 Example: Making it Generate more digits, add letters ect...

--Be sure to Review The License Agreement Before downloading Any of The Files.
+-Be sure to Review The License Agreement Before downloading Any of The Files(https://www.gnu.org/licenses/gpl-3.0.en.html).